Prelude to the Mishima Incident: 1967 (Shōwa 42)

 In March, Mishima was granted permission to join the JGSDF on a trial basis, on the condition that he return home every one or two weeks, and he enlisted alone under his real name, "Kimitake Hiraoka" (平岡公威)," for 46 days from April 12 to May 27.
-During the enlisting, Mishima was first assigned to the JGSDF Officer Candidate School (陸上自衛隊幹部候補生学校, Rikujō jieitai Kanbu kōhosei gakkō) in Kurume-shi, Fukuoka Prefecture.
-After leaving the school on April 19, he went to the JGSDF Fuji School (陸上自衛隊富士学校, Rikujō jieitai Fuji gakkō) in Suntō-gun, Shizuoka Prefecture, where he experienced mountain trekking and camping at Lake Yamanaka, then joined the Fuji School Advanced Officer Course (AOC), where received instruction from Captain Katsuo Kikuchi (菊地勝夫).
+During the enlisting, Mishima was first assigned to the JGSDF Officer Candidate School (陸上自衛隊幹部候補生学校) in Kurume-shi, Fukuoka Prefecture.
+After leaving the school on April 19, he went to the JGSDF Fuji School (陸上自衛隊富士学校) in Suntō-gun, Shizuoka Prefecture, where he experienced mountain trekking and camping at Lake Yamanaka, then joined the Fuji School Advanced Officer Course (AOC), where received instruction from Captain Katsuo Kikuchi (菊地勝夫).

-Around mid-April or late that year, Mishima was told by Iwaichi Fujiwara, "Let me show you how young JSDF officers live," and was shown around the rented house of Fujiwara's son-in-law, Hikaru Tomizawa (冨澤暉), (Note: His father is Akutagawa Prize-winning author, Uio Tomizawa (冨澤有爲男).) and a few days later, he dined with Tomizawa and about five of his Fuji school classmates.
+Around mid-April or late that year, Mishima was told by Iwaichi Fujiwara, "Let me show you how young JSDF officers live," and was shown around the rented house of Fujiwara's son-in-law, Hikaru Tomizawa (冨澤暉), and a few days later, he dined with Tomizawa and about five of his Fuji school classmates.
 At the dinner, Mishima spoke of his plan for a coup d'état, which he proposed to take advantage of the JGSDF' deployment to take power when the police alone could no longer suppress left-wing student demonstrations, but Tomizawa replied, "We won't do anything illegal like that."
-At that moment, Mishima's face changed color, and an expression of hatred appeared on his face, as if he thought, "I cannot live under the same sky. (倶に天を戴かず, Tomo ni ten wo itadakazu)" towards Tomizawa and the others.
+At that moment, Mishima's face changed color, and an expression of hatred appeared on his face, as if he thought, "This town isn't big enough for the both of us. (倶に天を戴かず, Tomo ni ten wo itadakazu)."
+(Note: A literal translation would be, "We cannot live under the same sky.")

-When Mishima was leaving Fuji School after completing his trial enlistment at the Fuji School Advanced Officer Course (AOC), he had a farewell lunch with his classmates at the nearby Fuji Kogen Hotel (富士高原ホテル), where he surprised everyone by arriving just before the time wearing a uniform with the rank insignia of a captain.
-Mishima blushed and said, "I wanted to wear the same uniform as you all, and wear the same rank insignia as Kikuchi-san."
-The uniform had been displayed as a sample at a clothing store in the Fuji School store, and when Mishima tried it on, it fit him perfectly, so he bought it and wore it.
 After May 11, Mishima joined the Ranger Course, and then transferred to the Narashino 1st Airborne Brigade in Funabashi-shi, Chiba Prefecture, where he experienced basic training (except parachute training).
 In an interview shortly after his first solo enlistment in the JSDF, Mishima answered the following about defense of Japan: